litstack/litstack/docs/docs/crud/config-index.md

 [[toc]]

-In the Config for a CRUD model its index table is defined.
-You can easily display attributes or relations or include your own `Vue` component and customize the table as you need it.
+In the configuration for a CRUD model its index table is defined.
+You can easily display attributes or relations or include your own `Vue` component and customize the table as needed.

 ## Query